 Alex McKeown [“mc-you-‘n”] is a poet and translator based in Hobart, Tasmania.
 More recently he has become a writer of fiction and drama.
-His writing appears in various outlets in Australia and overseas.
+His writing has appeared widley in Australia and overseas, including in Southerly, Island, Cordite, and The Canberra Times.
 He works with forms, both avant-garde and traditional, and plays off of pre-existing literature.

 He has a chapbook forthcoming of translations from the 17th century French pastoral poetry of Antoinette Deshoulières, to be published by the UK’s Penteract Press.

-He has collected many of his poems into two full-length manuscripts, which are in need of a publisher.
+Many of his poems can be found in two full-length manuscripts, which are in need of a publisher.
 One manuscript contains poems derived from other poems, via translation and various other adaptive techniques.
 The other manuscript contains more original poetry, with a special focus on poetry of minimal length and sparse wording.

 He has a Bachelor of Computing from the University of Tasmania and works as a software engineer.